 This will be complemented by deepening the knowledge regarding mathematical and econometric tools, such as MATLAB and/or EViews.

-Prerequisites to participate in the module: Advanced Macroeconomic Analysis (Ph.D.).
-If approved by lecturer Introduction to Advanced Macroeconomic Analysis may also be accepted.
+Prerequisites to participate in the module: "Advanced Macroeconomic Analysis (Ph.D.)".
+Also may be accepted if approved by the lecturer: "Introduction to Advanced Macroeconomic Analysis"